dylandibeneditto/fmov/README.md

 video.render()
 ```
 > [!NOTE]
-> anytime the program has to delete the temporary file, fmov will prompt the user unless `prompt_deletion` is disabled as an argument in the `video.render` method
+> Anytime the program has to delete the temporary file, fmov will prompt the user unless `prompt_deletion` is disabled as an argument in the `video.render` method.